electricimp/Usb/docs/HIDDriverGuide.md

 ## Generic HID Driver Implementation

-The generic Human Interface Devices(HID) driver implements basic functionality required to start using any device that exposes HID interfaces.
+The generic Human Interface Devices (HID) driver implements the base functionality required to start using any device with an HID interface.
-It allows to discover, read and change state of any sensors, actuators, indicators and other physical parts of such devices.
+It allows discovering, read and change a state of any sensors, actuators, indicators and other physical parts of such devices.

-It is recommended to be familiar with [Device Class Definition for Human Interface Devices](http://www.usb.org/developers/hidpage/HID1_11.pdf) prior to using this driver.
+It is highly recommended to get familiar with the [Device Class Definition for Human Interface Devices](http://www.usb.org/developers/hidpage/HID1_11.pdf) specification prior to using this driver.

-### Include the HID Driver and Dependencies
+### Include the HID Driver Library

-The driver depends on some constants and classes of USB Framework, so that framework has to be included by application developer.
-Please follow [Application Developer Guide](./ApplicationDevelopmentGuide.md#include-the-framework-and-drivers) instruction about how to start using of USB framework.
+The driver depends on the base USB Framework, and thus it needs to be included by an application developer.
+Please follow the [Application Developer Guide](./ApplicationDevelopmentGuide.md#include-the-framework-and-drivers) instruction about how to start using the USB framework.

-**NOTE:** To add the HID driver to your application, add the following statement on top of your code:
+**NOTE:** To include the HID driver into your application, add the following statement:

 ```squirrel
 #require "USB.device.lib.nut:1.0.0"
 #require "USB.HID.device.lib.nut:1.0.0"
 ```
-to the top of your device code.
+to top of your device code.

-### Basic Doncepts
+### Basic Concepts

 The Human Interface Devices group consists of devices that are used by humans to interact with computer systems.
 Typical examples of HID class devices are: